AndrewKhassapov/AndrewKhassapov/README.md

 ### I'm a developer, engineer, and volunteer emergency services officer in Melbourne, Australia.

 #### What am I doing here?

 - 💡🧠 Version control access from anywhere!
+Thank you GitHub :octocat:.

 - 🌱 Always learning the ongoing development of new .js frameworks, a bit of python data processing, and fine-tuning in my favourite C#.

 - 🔓🔒 Storing most projects which are either proprietary or private.
 Which is why contributions look infrequent: ⬛⬛⬛🟩⬛⬛.

 - Finishing off everybody's favourite **untitled-project-v2**! 🔥

 <div align="center">